github/codeql/change-notes/1.19/analysis-python.md

 ## General improvements

-A new predicate `Stmt.getAnEntryNode()` has been added to make it easier to write reachability queries involving statements.

 ### Representation of the control flow graph

 The representation of the control flow graph (CFG) has been modified to better reflect the semantics of Python.
+As part of these changes, a new predicate `Stmt.getAnEntryNode()` has been added to make it easier to write reachability queries involving statements.

 #### CFG nodes removed